Becca Fair and Foul

 Then there are dramas of the human variety.
 Aunt Meg is grieving over a miscarriage, and Aunt Clare’s medical work in Africa has brought on a sadness that even the love of family and the island’s beauty can’t cure.
 And there is the burning question of whether Aunt Fifi and the local plumber will ever become an item, and would that mean losing the only plumber on the island?

 Meanwhile, cousin Alicia claims to be too old to participate in the kids’ summer project — a performance of The Tempest, a play that seems to find unsettling echoes in the natural surroundings Becca thought she knew so well.

-Deirdre Baker has taught children’s literature throughout Canada and the US, and she currently teaches in the English department at the University of Toronto.
-She is the co-author (with Ken Setterington) of A Guide to Canadian Children’s Books, and her Small Print column appears in the Toronto Star.
-She spends her summers on British Columbia’s Hornby Island — the setting for the Becca books.
+Deirdre Baker has taught children's literature throughout Canada and the US, and currently teaches in the English department at the University of Toronto.
+She is the co-author (with Ken Setterington) of A Guide to Canadian Children's Books and is the author of various reviews and articles on children’s literature.
+Deirdre lives in Toronto, Ontario, but spends her summers on Hornby Island, the setting for Becca at Sea.

 "There is more to this seemingly quiet account of a young girl's seaside summer than meets the eye, including some fairly adventurous hijinks and occasional meaningful issues with which to cope."
 Kirkus Reviews

 "Baker’s beloved character Becca returns in this sequel to Becca at Sea.
 Baker represents the angst and uncertainty of youth while remaining true to the hopeful and innocent characteristics of this age."
 Resource Links